I teach the novel, eighteenth- and nineteenth-century British and occasionally French culture, gender, and book history.

-In progress: Out of Print: Reading After Paper.
-I am curious about what you read, where you read, when you read, how you read (sitting or standing? in public or private? on paper or plastic? by purchase or loan or hand-me-down or gift?),
+In progress: People of the Book: How Understanding Our Printed Past Can Transform Our Digital Future.
+I am curious about what, where, when, and how you read (sitting or standing? in public or private? on paper or plastic? by purchase or loan or hand-me-down or gift?), with,

 - Join the Humanities Center research seminar on the History of the Book (convened by me, Ann Blair, Alex Csiszar and Robert Darnton).

 - Sign up to be notified of Boston-area book history events, or browse resources for Book history @ Harvard.